geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/dcgan.md

     ])
 ```

-<h3>Step 3: Prepare estimator and configure the training loop</h3>
+### Step 3: Prepare `Estimator` and configure the training loop

-We will define Estimator that has four arguments network, pipeline, epochs and traces.
-Network and Pipeline objects are passed here as an argument along with number of epochs and traces.
+We will define an `Estimator` that has four notable arguments: network, pipeline, epochs and traces.
+Our `Network` and `Pipeline` objects are passed here as an argument along with the number of epochs and a `Trace`, in this case one designed to save our model every 5 epochs.

-We will define traces to save the model with frequency of five that mean it will save the model at every 5 epochs.

 ```python